rongkangw/tp/docs/UserGuide.md

 Format: `list`

-### Editing a member : `edit`
+### Editing a member : `editMember`

 Edits an existing member in the club book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG]…​`
+Format: `editMember INDEX [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG]…​`

 * Edits the member at the specified `INDEX`.
 The index refers to the index number shown in the displayed member list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* Existing values for the provided field will be updated to the input values.
+* Fields not provided will remain unchanged.
-* When editing tags, the existing tags of the member will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the member will be removed i.e. adding of tags is not cumulative.
 * You can remove all the member’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st member to be `91234567` and `johndoe@example.com` respectively.
+*  `editMember 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st member to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd member to be `Betsy Crower` and clears all existing tags.
+*  `editMember 2 n/Betsy Crower t/` Edits the name of the 2nd member to be `Betsy Crower` and clears all existing tags.

 ### Locating members by name: `find`